-Technically, lepidolite isn't a gem.
-Instead, it's a mineral.
-In fact, the lepidolite mineral is the most common lithium-bearing mineral on the planet.
+Technically, the lepidolite crystal isn't a gemstone.
+Instead, it's a mineral in the mica group.
+The lepidolite mineral is the most common lithium-bearing mineral on the planet.
 However, it is somewhat rare overall, as the lithium needed for its creation isn't widely available.

-Lepidolite tends to be at least semi-translucent.
+Lepidolite crystals tend to be at least semi-translucent.
 Light can pass through at least sections of the gemstone.
 At times, the stones may be fully transparent.

-When it comes to use as a gem, natural lepidolite isn't commonly found in jewelry.
-It isn't particularly hard or durable, which isn't ideal for accessories.
-However, it is at time imbued with quartz, enhancing its strength and making it suitable for a wider array of applications.
+When it comes to its use as a gem, natural lepidolite isn't commonly found in jewelry.
+It isn't particularly hard or durable, and its stacked sheets make it a brittle stone, which isn't ideal for accessories.
+However, it is sometimes imbued with quartz, enhancing its strength and making it suitable for a wider array of applications.

-When it comes to colors, purple lepidolite is the most widely known.
-Usually, the stone is a lilac or lavender hue.
-However, it also comes in additional colors.
+When it comes to colours, purple lepidolite is the most widely known.
+Usually, the stone is a lilac, purple or lavender colour hue, but it can also be dark purple.
+However, it also comes in additional colours.
 Pink lepidolite is about as common as purple.
 Red also has a similar occurrence rate.
-All three of those colors can occur due to the presence of manganese, altering the stone's hue.
+All three of those colours can occur due to the presence of manganese, altering the stone's hue.

-On occasion, lepidolite can take on a grayish tint, especially with darker pieces.
-When it comes to rare colors, yellow is among them.
-At times, lepidolite may even be clear, though this may be the rarest option.
+Occasionally, lepidolite crystals can take on a grayish tint, especially with darker pieces.
+When it comes to rare colours, yellow is among them.
+Sometimes, a lepidolite crystal may even be clear, though this may be the rarest option.

 The History of Lepidolite

-When it comes to a claim to fame, lepidolite's composition is what made it a star in the earlier 1900s.
+When it comes to a claim to fame, lepidolite's chemical makeup is what made it a star in the earlier 1900s.
 As a major source of lithium, it had economic value.
 Plus, lepidolite can be used in glass and enamel production and can be a source of flaked mica.

 Further, cesium and rubidium can be byproducts of the lithium extraction process.
 Those metallic elements also have uses, such as being featured in vacuum tubes and photocells.

 However, lepidolite isn't needed for lithium to the same degree today.
-Brine and evaporite deposits, found in South America, are a more economical source, leading it to become favored.
+Brine and evaporite deposits in South America are a more economical source, leading it to become favoured.

-As mentioned above, most lepidolite jewelry features stones that have been infused with quartz.
+As mentioned above, most lepidolite jewelry features stones infused with quartz.
 This isn't always clearly advertised, even when that's the case.
-But the process makes the stone usable for jewelry, so it is ultimately a critical alteration that's necessary if the stone if going to work for that purpose.
+But the process makes the crystals in the stone usable for jewelry, so it is ultimately a critical alteration necessary if the stone will work for that purpose.

 Generally, lepidolite is turned into cabochons or beads.
 As a cabochon, it may be used to create lepidolite pendants.
 With beads, lepidolite bracelets or lepidolite necklaces are common creations.